gambarini/flip-shop/README.md

 - It implements an ACID isolation level of "Serializable" by mutex locking the map stored in memory
 - It ** does not implement transaction rollback ** for the sake of demo simplicity (no time for this now)

-### Unit testes
+### Unit tests

-- Most of the domain models have unit tests.
-- Repositories and HTTP handlers are missing unit tests
+- Domain models, repositories, and HTTP handlers have tests.
+- Run all tests: go test ./...
+- With race: go test -race ./...
+- Coverage HTML: go test -coverprofile=coverage.out ./... && go tool cover -html=coverage.out